jundalisay/superb/content/en/material/age-universe.md

 {{< img src="/graphics/physics/layercomp.jpg" cap="Superphysics has the aether as the highest layer or element, based on the neatly-ordered and intuitive Hindu Pancabhutas and Taoist Wu-xing framework.
 Materialist Physics has matter as the highest layer or element, as an effect of fully embracing the illusion created  by Nature" >}}

+> We can expose Newton's misunderstanding of the vortices theory in another post.

-Instead of a material big bang, the universe began as [aethereal ideas of the Supreme Mind](/material/principles/part-1/chapter-02/) (Saguna Brahma).
+Instead of a material big bang, the universe began as [aethereal ideas of the Supreme Mind](/material/principles/part-1/chapter-02/) which Hindu science calls *Saguna Brahma*.

-These ideas flow down (as per Taoism) as Thoughts onto the Spacetime layer, manifesting as vortices (as per Descartes).
+These ideas flow down (as explained by Taoist science) as Thoughts onto the Spacetime layer, manifesting as vortices (as explained by Descartes).
 - Clockwise vortices convert matter and objects into energy and ideas.
 In cosmology, this manifests as quasars.
 - Counter-Clockwise vortices convert energy and ideas into matter and objects.
 This manifests as galaxies.